Cookie

 Note

-A specification update to cookie handling adds SameSite defaults and the Partitioned attribute for cookies in third-party contexts.
+The cookie specification update (draft-ietf-httpbis-rfc6265bis) revises cookie handling with SameSite defaults, __Host- and __Secure- prefixes, and the Partitioned attribute for cookies in third-party contexts.
+The draft is in active development.

 See also